 Here's a list of our active Deacons:

-Matt Adams, Justin Besteman, Tony Bowie, Mark Brown, Dan Felix, Matt Limber, Ben Miller, Garry Pepin, Chris Snow, and Tim Stahl.
+Matt Adams, Justin Besteman, Tony Bowie, David Brown, Mark Brown, Jim Dennis, Dan Felix, Matt Limber, Ben Miller, Garry Pepin, Chris Snow, and Tim Stahl.